OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 .. c:type:: PJ_INFO

-    Struct holding information about the current instance of PROJ.4.
+    Struct holding information about the current instance of PROJ.
 Struct is populated by :c:func:`proj_info`.

     .. code-block:: C